 Applicants to the MHA program must meet the following criteria:

 - Possess a bachelor’s degree from a regionally accredited institution with a minimum 2.75 cumulative GPA on a 4.0 scale or a graduate degree from a regionally accredited institution.

-- If the cumulative GPA is below 2.75, applicants must complete directed essay questions, which will be reviewed by the Graduate Admission Council for admission consideration.
+- If the cumulative GPA is below 2.75, applicants must complete directed essay questions, which will be reviewed for admission consideration.

 - If the bachelor’s degree was from a non-regionally accredited institution, the applicant must take the GMAT or GRE for admission consideration.
 GMAT scores of 500 or GRE scores of 300 or above are required for admission.

 To apply for the Master of Healthcare Administration Online, students must:

 - Submit official transcript(s) for the most recent bachelor or graduate degree conferred.

 - Transcripts are official only if sent directly to the Office of Admissions from the registrar of the institution attended.